seamusrobertmurphy/wildfire-fuel-mapping-CFFDRS-2.0/01_Wildfire-Fuel-Mapping-CFFDRS-2.0_prototype.md

-However, if its the second, and they are wanting a deliverable that is purely fuel-type focused, it may be worth having at look at and following closely the ‘FLNRO 2015 BC Fuel-Typing and VRI-Layering Framework’ (Perrakis, Eade, and Hicks (2018)).
-In it, they’ve developed an Arc-Python based algorithm that filters the VRI dataset using a kind of multi-criteria classification key to delineate landscapes into polygons according to the 16 Canadian Standard Fuel Type classes (Hirsch (1996)).
-In the final section below, we made a rough attempt of fitting this algorithm and coding the 100-plus VRI-criteria-layers (only got to
-23) to generate similar fuel-type rasters.
+However, if its the second, and they are wanting a deliverable that is purely fuel-type focused, it may be worth having at look at and following closely the ‘FLNRO 2015 BC Fuel-Typing and VRI-Layering Framework’ (@perrakis2018british).
+In it, they’ve developed an Arc-Python based algorithm that filters the VRI dataset using a kind of multi-criteria classification key to delineate landscapes into polygons according to the 16 Canadian Standard Fuel Type classes (@hirsch1996canadian).
+In the final section below, we made a rough attempt of fitting this algorithm and coding the 100-plus VRI-criteria-layers (only got to 23) to generate similar fuel-type rasters.
 This report, its scripts and its virtual environment are stored in the github repo here:
 <https://github.com/seamusrobertmurphy/Wildfire-Fuel-Mapping-CFFDRS-2.0>.

 # 1 Stand-Adjusted CFFDRS Fuel Typing Model

-Five spatial predictor variables are needed to fit the Wotton and Beverly stand-adjusted fuel typing model (Wotton and Beverly (2007)) :
-“FFMC, DMC, stand (1:5; deciduous, Douglas-fir, mixedwood, pine, spruce), density (1:3; light, mod, dense), season (1, 1.5, 2, 3; spring, spr-sum transition, sum, fall).
+Five spatial predictor variables are needed to fit the Wotton and Beverly stand-adjusted fuel typing model (@wotton2007stand) : “FFMC, DMC, stand (1:5; deciduous, Douglas-fir, mixedwood, pine, spruce), density (1:3; light, mod, dense), season (1, 1.5, 2, 3; spring, spr-sum transition, sum, fall).
 Two of these predictors, including density and stand were extracted from VRI-layers as simpleFeatures objects and then rasterized and stacked using the terra and raster packages.

 ``` r
 library(ggplot2)